Adarshaddee/factorial/README.md

 # factorial
 Hlo Guys,
-This Factorial is made by Me(Adarsh) and it is just a factorial and I'm sure
+This Factorial is the second script made by Me(Adarsh) and it is just a factorial and I'm sure
 I will make more interesting scripts